What is GAP insurance and why would you need it?

 - You’ve traded in a car you currently have financed and owe more than it is worth.
 The amount above the worth of your trade in is rolled into your new car loan.
 Even if you put a down payment of 20 percent in on the new car, you’re still upside down on the new loan, due to the rollover.

 - You’re leasing a car.
-Because most auto insurance policies only pay actual cash value on any loss, you’d still be out the difference between the residual value of leased car, and the amount of payoff.
+Because most auto insurance policies only pay actual cash value on any loss, you’d still be out the difference between the residual value of a leased car, and the amount of payoff.

 - In order to have a lower monthly payment on a purchase, you’ve selected a loan term of more than 36 to 48 months.
 Because so little principal is paid in the first few years of a loan – you’re generally just covering interest – you’ll be upside down, even with a substantial down payment.